 Sometimes there is a dispute between parents over which school a child should attend.
-When we take decisions over admissions we will seek advice from the local authority and the diocese and will take into account imminent court hearings that may have an impact on parental responsibility and living arrangements.
+When we take decisions over admissions, we will seek advice from the local authority and the diocese and will take into account imminent court hearings that may have an impact on parental responsibility and living arrangements.
 Appendix 1 - Supplementary Information Form

-St Mary's Catholic Primary School To be completed only where a parent is seeking admissions priority on faith criteria.
+St Mary's Catholic Primary School

+To be completed only where a parent is seeking admissions priority on a faith criteria.
 Where there are more applications than there are places, we will prioritise applications where a faith criterion has been met.
-Please complete and return this form to the school by 15 January 2020.
+Please complete and return this form to the school by 15 January 2021.

 You must also complete a Local Authority Common Application Form.

-PART A To be completed by parent Full name of child Date of birth Please tick the appropriate description Catholic Child is baptised Catholic - part B signed by Parish Priest or baptismal certificate provided Other faith Child is a member of a faith other than Catholic - part B signed by faith leader
+PART A To be completed by parent

+Full name of child

+Date of birth

+Please tick the app ropriate description

+Catholic Child is baptised Catholic - part B signed by Parish Priest or baptismal certificate provided

+Other Christian Denomination Child is a member of a Christian denomination other than Catholic - part B signed by Christian Minister

-Once you have completed Part A, please EITHER attach a copy of the Baptism Certificate OR pass the form to your priest, minister, faith leader or church official who should complete Part B and return it to the school.
+Once you have completed Part A, please EITHER attach a copy of the Baptism Certificate OR pass the form to your priest, minister, or church official who should complete Part B and return it to the school.
 If you don't return this form, your application will be considered under the "non-faith" criteria.

-PART B To be completed by Priest or faith leader
+PART B To be con npleted by Priest or Christian Minister

 Full name of child

 Church

-Name of Priest or faith leader
+Name of Priest or Minister

 Address

 Telephone

-Please tick the app Please tick the appropriate description
+Please tick the appr Please tick the appropriate description

-Catholic Child is baptised Catholic
+Catholic Child is ba ptised Catholic

-Other faith Child is a member of a faith other than Catholic
+Other Christian denomination Child is a r than Catho nember of a Christian denomination other blic

 I confirm that the information provided is accurate: Signed by: Signature:

-Please return this form to: Borough of Poole School Admissions, Dolphin Centre, Poole.
-Dorset BH15 1SA
+Please return this form to: St Mary's Catholic Primary School, Devon Road, Poole.
+Dorset BH18 8JE